 Airports can be very hectic and stressful, especially if you don’t like being around a lot of other people.
 Everything is overpriced, all your belongings are in a tiny bag, and you might be in a new city or country that speaks a different language.
 All these factors make traveling quite stressful, so it is important to know some things before going.
-This list of the worst airport mistakes travelers make will help save you stress, time, and money.
+This list of the top airport mistakes travelers should avoid will help save you stress, time, and money.

 Many travelers make these mistakes simply because they are not frequent flyers, and don’t know any better.
 Others may not be familiar with these mistakes, or didn’t know they were doing anything wrong!